saktheeswaranswan/TNUSRB-police-exam-PRELIMINARY-ANSWER-KEY-ml-prediction/README.md

-predicting question and answer in any competive exams a research project the code is generated and written in p5js
+predicting question and answer in any competive exams a research project the code is generated and written in p5js and ows in orange machine learniong

 the promt is below all contributions are invited